Louisiana State Police Troop A seeks suspect in fatal hit-and-run motorcycle crash in Denham Springs

 DENHAM SPRINGS – Troopers from Louisiana Troop A seek the vehicle and driver who fled from the scene of a motorcycle crash Feb.
-2 that took the life of a Greensburg man on Vincent Road, south of Pete’s Highway in Denham Springs.
+2 that took the life of a Greensburg man on Vincent Road, south of Pete’s Highway.

 Austin Huber, 25, and his passenger, Brandi Hughes, 29, of Walker, traveled southbound on La.
 16 in a 2003 Honda Shadow 750 motorcycle when the suspect – possibly in a gray SUV – turned left from James Street across the southbound of lanes of travel into the path of Huber’s motorcycle.